From exploring the city’s history, to great shopping and restaurants, this travel guide will help you plan your day trip to Oxford.

 Challenge Your Friends At Thirsty Meeples Board Games Café

-What an amazing place!
+What an amazing place to visit on your Oxford day tour!
 Thirsty Meeples is home to a treasure trove of over 2000 board games.
 When I visited almost every table was taken, with people enjoying a good game, a drink and a chat.
 In a time where everyone seems to be glued to phones and laptops, it was really refreshing!

 Don’t expect to turn up and play monopoly or scrabble – there are so many games you’ve never heard of, you should definitely try something new.